Home » Hawaii Travel Tips » Best Things to Do » Best Places for Kayaking in Hawaii

 If the tide is low, the sandbar becomes completely exposed, making a small beach!
 This sandbar becomes an immediate attraction because it’s just a mile away from the shore.

-Since this is a closely regulated area, you’ll be expected to adhere to some rules and regulations so that you do not destroy natural habitat and marine life located here.
+Since this is a closely regulated area, you’ll be expected to adhere to some rules and regulations so that you do not destroy natural habitats and marine life located here.

 For instance, there are no bathrooms or changing places on the sandbar.
 You cannot dig up the sand or disturb the coral reefs because that may endanger the marine life at this spot.